afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 1. You push changes to your code at your SCM (GitHub).
 2. Your CI service builds your project, runs your tests, and generates your test coverage report.
 3. Your CI posts the report to Coveralls.
-4. Coveralls publishes your test coverage changes to a shared workspace.
+4. Coveralls publishes your coverage changes to a shared workspace.
 5. (Optionally) Coveralls posts PR comments and pass/fail checks to control your development workflow.

 ## A Simple App&mdash;with Test Coverage